-Lieutenant Commander Archibald McGlasson to Rear Admiral Henry B. Wilson, Commander, United States Patrol Forces based in France
+Lieutenant Commander Archibald McGlasson to Rear Admiral Henry B. Wilson, Commander, United States Naval Forces in France

 U.S.S.
 John B. Hinton

 From: Commanding Officer,

 1. Left Brest on afternoon of November 2nd accompanied by trawlers Douglas, Courtney, James and Lewes and the French Submarine Germinal, and proceeded to Baie de Douarnenez.
 Four of the trawlers, Douglas, Courtney, James and Lewes were anchored in the northern part of the Bay off Pt.
 Morgat, distance about 500 yards apart at 7.30 P.M.
 The submarine steamed on an East and West course back and forth across the Bay testing radio with Ushant radio station at a speed of from 5 to 7 knots, running on surface followed by the U.S.S.
 Hinton.
 At all times during the three days of exercises, the submarine was convoyed by the Hinton at a distance of from 200 to 500 yards to prevent French fishermen from firing on the submarine.
 The submarine held these radio tests until 11.30 P.M. when she headed for the anchorage where the trawlers were anchored, thus simulating an attack and later anchored.
 The weather was clear and sea was calm during these tests.
 During this time the anchored trawlers listened in with the “C” Tubes and were able to hear the submarine propellers at a distance of 2000 yards (intensity of sound, loud) and faintly as a distances of 4000 yards; the sound of the Hinton’s propellers could easily be distinguished from the sound of the submarine’s propellers.